kikiutils/node-shared/README.md

 ## Features

+- 📋 Clipboard utilities for copying text and blobs to the clipboard (Browser only)
 - 📜 Simple and flexible logging with Consola and Pino
 - 🔒 Secure hash utilities: MD5, SHA3-224/256/384/512
 - 📅 Datetime utilities for formatting, ranges, and offsets